MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-linux-server-901.md

 ms.custom: ""
 ---

-# R Server Installation for Linux Systems
+# R Server 9.0.1 Installation for Linux Systems

-This article explains how to install Microsoft R Server 9.0.1 on a standalone Linux server.
+Older versions of R Server for Linux are no longer available on the Microsoft download sites, but if you already have an older distribution, you can follow these instructions to deploy version 8.0.5.
+For the current release, see [Install R Server for Linux](rserver-install-linux-server.md).

 **Side-by-side Installation**

 You can install major versions of R Server (such as an 8.x and 9.x) side-by-side on Linux, but not minor versions.
-If you already installed Microsoft R Server 8.0, you must uninstall it before you can install 8.0.5.
+For example, if you already installed Microsoft R Server 8.0, you must uninstall it before you can install 8.0.5.

 **Upgrade Versions**